-While the Pokagon Band does not have a domestic violence shelter, Casey Kasper, Victim Services Manager/Case Worker, has worked closely with the DV shelters in the area and can provide contact information to these programs if you are in need of immediate, emergency housing.
+While the Pokagon Band does not have a domestic violence shelter, Victim Services staff work closely with the DV shelters in the area and can provide contact information to these programs if you need of immediate, emergency housing.
+Other services include:

 - Case management

 - Assistance filing Personal Protection Orders (PPOs)